$1.42 Billion in Sales Expected for Restaurant Brands International Inc. (NYSE:QSR) This Quarter

-Equities research analysts expect Restaurant Brands International Inc. (NYSE:QSR – Get Rating) (TSE:QSR) to report sales of $1.42 billion for the current fiscal quarter, Zacks Investment Research reports.
-Nine analysts have made estimates for Restaurant Brands International’s earnings.
-The lowest sales estimate is $1.33 billion and the highest is $1.47 billion.
-Restaurant Brands International reported sales of $1.26 billion during the same quarter last year, which would suggest a positive year-over-year growth rate of 12.7%.
-The company is scheduled to announce its next quarterly earnings report before the market opens on Monday, January 1st.
+Wall Street analysts expect that Restaurant Brands International Inc. (NYSE:QSR – Get Rating) (TSE:QSR) will post sales of $1.42 billion for the current quarter, according to Zacks Investment Research.
+Nine analysts have issued estimates for Restaurant Brands International’s earnings, with the highest sales estimate coming in at $1.47 billion and the lowest estimate coming in at $1.33 billion.
+Restaurant Brands International posted sales of $1.26 billion during the same quarter last year, which indicates a positive year over year growth rate of 12.7%.
+The firm is expected to issue its next earnings report before the market opens on Monday, January 1st.

-According to Zacks, analysts expect that Restaurant Brands International will report full-year sales of $6.29 billion for the current year, with estimates ranging from $5.96 billion to $6.44 billion.
-For the next year, analysts expect that the business will report sales of $6.66 billion, with estimates ranging from $6.36 billion to $6.94 billion.
-Zacks’ sales averages are an average based on a survey of research firms that that provide coverage for Restaurant Brands International.
+According to Zacks, analysts expect that Restaurant Brands International will report full year sales of $6.29 billion for the current year, with estimates ranging from $5.96 billion to $6.44 billion.
+For the next fiscal year, analysts anticipate that the company will post sales of $6.66 billion, with estimates ranging from $6.36 billion to $6.94 billion.
+Zacks Investment Research’s sales averages are a mean average based on a survey of sell-side research firms that that provide coverage for Restaurant Brands International.

 Restaurant Brands International (NYSE:QSR – Get Rating) (TSE:QSR) last released its quarterly earnings data on Tuesday, February 15th.
-The restaurant operator reported $0.74 earnings per share for the quarter, topping analysts’ consensus estimates of $0.70 by $0.04.
-The firm had revenue of $1.55 billion during the quarter, compared to analyst estimates of $1.50 billion.
+The restaurant operator reported $0.74 EPS for the quarter, beating the consensus estimate of $0.70 by $0.04.
 Restaurant Brands International had a return on equity of 29.01% and a net margin of 14.60%.
-The business’s quarterly revenue was up 13.8% compared to the same quarter last year.
-During the same quarter in the prior year, the company posted $0.53 earnings per share.
+The company had revenue of $1.55 billion during the quarter, compared to the consensus estimate of $1.50 billion.
+During the same quarter in the prior year, the firm posted $0.53 EPS.
+The firm’s revenue for the quarter was up 13.8% compared to the same quarter last year.

+In related news, insider Sami A. Siddiqui sold 14,600 shares of Restaurant Brands International stock in a transaction on Thursday, February 24th.
+The stock was sold at an average price of $55.00, for a total transaction of $803,000.00.
+The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
+1.88% of the stock is currently owned by insiders.

+A number of large investors have recently bought and sold shares of QSR.
+City State Bank bought a new stake in shares of Restaurant Brands International in the fourth quarter worth about $30,000.
+Huntington National Bank increased its holdings in shares of Restaurant Brands International by 126.5% in the third quarter.
+Huntington National Bank now owns 521 shares of the restaurant operator’s stock worth $32,000 after purchasing an additional 291 shares during the last quarter.
+Schroder Investment Management Group bought a new stake in shares of Restaurant Brands International in the third quarter worth about $32,000.
+UMB Bank N A MO bought a new stake in Restaurant Brands International during the fourth quarter worth approximately $37,000.
+Finally, CWM LLC bought a new stake in Restaurant Brands International during the fourth quarter worth approximately $49,000.
+78.37% of the stock is currently owned by institutional investors and hedge funds.

-The firm also recently disclosed a quarterly dividend, which was paid on Wednesday, April 6th.
-Stockholders of record on Wednesday, March 23rd were issued a $0.54 dividend.
+The company also recently declared a quarterly dividend, which was paid on Wednesday, April 6th.
+Stockholders of record on Wednesday, March 23rd were paid a $0.54 dividend.
+This is an increase from Restaurant Brands International’s previous quarterly dividend of $0.53.
+This represents a $2.16 dividend on an annualized basis and a dividend yield of 3.73%.
 The ex-dividend date was Tuesday, March 22nd.
-This is an increase from Restaurant Brands International’s previous quarterly dividend of $0.53.
-This represents a $2.16 dividend on an annualized basis and a dividend yield of 3.57%.
 Restaurant Brands International’s dividend payout ratio (DPR) is 80.30%.

-In other Restaurant Brands International news, insider Sami A. Siddiqui sold 14,600 shares of Restaurant Brands International stock in a transaction on Thursday, February 24th.
-The shares were sold at an average price of $55.00, for a total transaction of $803,000.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-1.88% of the stock is owned by company insiders.

-A number of hedge funds and other institutional investors have recently modified their holdings of the business.
-Boston Partners boosted its holdings in Restaurant Brands International by 0.4% in the third quarter.
-Boston Partners now owns 45,676 shares of the restaurant operator’s stock valued at $2,795,000 after acquiring an additional 184 shares during the last quarter.
-Wetherby Asset Management Inc. raised its position in shares of Restaurant Brands International by 4.3% during the fourth quarter.
-Wetherby Asset Management Inc. now owns 4,575 shares of the restaurant operator’s stock worth $278,000 after purchasing an additional 187 shares during the period.
-Commonwealth Equity Services LLC raised its position in shares of Restaurant Brands International by 0.9% during the third quarter.
-Commonwealth Equity Services LLC now owns 22,482 shares of the restaurant operator’s stock worth $1,375,000 after purchasing an additional 190 shares during the period.
-Stonehage Fleming Financial Services Holdings Ltd raised its position in Restaurant Brands International by 11.6% in the 4th quarter.
-Stonehage Fleming Financial Services Holdings Ltd now owns 1,852 shares of the restaurant operator’s stock valued at $112,000 after buying an additional 193 shares during the last quarter.
-Finally, Stephens Inc. AR raised its position in Restaurant Brands International by 4.3% in the 3rd quarter.
-Stephens Inc. AR now owns 4,720 shares of the restaurant operator’s stock valued at $289,000 after buying an additional 196 shares during the last quarter.
-78.37% of the stock is owned by hedge funds and other institutional investors.

 Restaurant Brands International Inc operates as quick service restaurant company in Canada and internationally.
 It operates through four segments: Tim Hortons (TH), Burger King (BK), Popeyes Louisiana Kitchen (PLK), and Firehouse Subs (FHS).
 The company owns and franchises TH chain of donut/coffee/tea restaurants that offer blend coffee, tea, and espresso-based hot and cold specialty drinks; and fresh baked goods, including donuts, Timbits, bagels, muffins, cookies and pastries, grilled paninis, classic sandwiches, wraps, soups, and others.